sig-rpc/sig-rpc.github.io/_profilers/matlab/run-and-time.md

 ## Interpreting Output

-The initial page displayed within the profiler window is the Profile Summary, this presents a Flame Graph and a table which lists the functions called alongside their execution time.
+The initial page displayed within the profiler window is the Profile Summary, which presents a Flame Graph and a table listing the functions called alongside their execution time.
 This page can be returned to at any time, by clicking the "Profile Summary" button in the top-left corner of the profiler.

 {% figure caption:"An example of the Profile Summary window.
 (Screenshot from MATLAB R2025b)" label:profile-summary %}
 ![A screenshot of MATLAB R2025b showing the Profile Summary page within the Profiler.](/assets/matlab/profile-summary.png)